owenyeo/tp/docs/UserGuide.md

 ````

 **Unsuccessful commands:**\
-If a user uses the wrong format (i.e missing prefix, wrong event type),
+If a user uses the wrong format (i.e missing prefix),
 this error message will be shown:
 ````
 [error message]